SrijaAlla/Sunrisers-lighthouse/README.md

-# Elective Genie - AI Chatbot
+# UB AI HACKATHON

-This project is an AI-powered chatbot designed to help students select electives at the University at Buffalo.
+This project is an AI-powered chatbot designed to help patients find the best insurance plan using AI.
 It uses a Retrieval-Augmented Generation (RAG) approach with a Pinecone vector database and OpenAI GPT for generating responses.

 ## Getting Started